raystack/predator/README.md

 #### How to do Profile and Audit using CLI
-First, build by running `./scripts/dist-build.sh`
+First, build by running `make build`

 * To profile and audit
   `profile_audit -s {server} -u {urn} -f {filter} -g {group} -m {mode} -a {audit_time}`